Kendall Gallery, Kendall School of Art and Design, Grand Rapids, Michigan, 2004

 Materials: prepared deer manikin with deer head, 11 drawing horses with drawing boards and pads, Red pine logs

-Designed specifically for the Kendall College of Art & Design, this installation combines two important themes in my work, both of which I have been exploring since I was an undergraduate: my love and passion for figure drawing (culture), and my concern for the local environments we each live in (nature).
-In this work, the prepared female deer, a symbol of nature, has taken the place of a female model.
+Designed specifically for the Kendall College of Art & Design, this interactive installation combined two important themes in my work, both of which I have been exploring since I was an undergraduate: my love and passion for figure drawing (culture), and my concern for the local environments we each live in (nature).
+In this work, the prepared female deer, a symbol of nature, replaced the human female model.

-My hope is that all viewers - especially students and classes - will take time to draw from the model and share their perceptions by hanging them up for others to see.
-I also hope that my investigation into the conceptual and the environmental will enlarge and clarify the definitions we associate with the idea of drawing.
+Viewers were invited to sit at the drawing horses and draw the deer.
+Individual art students and their professors were also invited to sit and draw as well, and then share their drawings with others, by hanging them up on the opposite side of the gallery for viewers to look at.
+My hope was that my investigation into the conceptual and the environmental would enlarge and clarify the definitions we associate with the idea of drawing.